This Is What It's Like Being Addicted to Laxatives

 READ: Prescription Drugs Are Quietly Killing My Generation

-Eventually, though, my parents found out; at some point my mum realised she’d been routinely scouring a horrific toilet that didn’t seem to get clean for six months.
+Eventually, though, my parents found out; at some point my mom realized she’d been routinely scouring a horrific toilet that didn’t seem to get clean for six months.
 The gig was up.
 Truthfully, I was relieved.
 My parents were magnificent and helped me through therapy and back on my feet.
-Today, I am not dependant on laxatives.
+Today, I am not dependent on laxatives.

 So, from my current vantage point, I find myself asking: what was the point?
 Where did it come from?
 Why do people with eating disorders become addicted to laxatives?